ZenenTreadwell/ao-3/README.md

 AO runs on Linux, it is owned & controlled by only you.
 You can share the tor onion and others can interact directly with you.
 Together you can expand ideas and work to realize them together.

 AO is participating fully and productively in an open public money system.
 Bitcoin is immune to politics.
+Lightning addresses bitcoin's largest weaknesses: scalability, speed, and privacy.

 AO can be extended to control raspberry [pi's](https://github.com/AutonomousOrganization/pi) to bridge the digital world to the physical world i.e. vending machine, electronic lock...